 Does pubic hair removal increase my risk of acquiring an STI?

-What this means is that while the two are correlated, pubic hair removal by itself isn’t the only cause of increased susceptibility to STIs.
-It might just mean you are likely having more sexual encounters, which itself means you’re more likely to be exposed to an STI!
+What this means is that while the two are correlated, pubic hair removal by itself isn’t the only cause of increased susceptibility to sexually transmitted infections.
+It might just mean you are likely to have more sexual encounters, which itself means you’re more likely to be exposed to an STI.

 Pubic hair removal and infections on the vulva

-There is one possible scenario though when pubic hair removal could directly make you susceptible to infections.
-This is the case for infections that happen to the skin on the vulva, such as a Staphylococcus aureus skin infection, HPV, or a benign viral skin condition called Molluscum contagiosum
+There is one possible scenario though when hair removal could directly make you susceptible to infections.
+This is the case for infections that happen to the skin on the vulva, such as a Staphylococcus aureus skin infection, human papillomavirus (HPV), or a benign viral skin condition called Molluscum contagiosum

 If you go to a salon that uses tools on multiple people to remove pubic hair, you want to be sure that the salon uses sterile and clean tools, workers wear clean gloves, and do everything they can to minimize your risk of being exposed to an infection.

-If you remove your own pubic hair at home, and are dealing with pain in the genital area, bumps on your skin, and inflammation, it’s possible that hair removal is contributing to irritation, and further damaging your skin.
+If you remove your own pubic hair at home and are dealing with pain in the pubic area, bumps on your skin, and inflammation, it’s possible that hair removal is contributing to irritation, and further damaging your skin.